People often get confused between bonus shares and stock splits. They do have some similarities but technically they are different.

 What is Bonus Share

-A bonus issue is the extra shares each existing shareholder receives in a certain ratio.
+A bonus issue is the extra equity share each existing shareholder receives in a certain ratio.
 A company distributes more shares as an alternative to the dividend payout.

 Shareholders enjoy the extra income from bonus shares as they get an extra number of shares without paying extra money.
 Shareholders can sell bonus shares to encash the profit.